Milwaukee County Courts

 I want to go to court.
 What do I need to do?

-How do I contact the FISS Program?
+How do I contact the MFIS Program?

 Will this cost me anything?